hylinz/trivia-masters/README.md

   - As a user, I want to view available game rooms so that I can choose one to join.
   - **Technologies**:
     - Backend: ASP.NET Core MVC
-    - Frontend: React (State management, Axios for API)
+    - Frontend: Next.js (React state management, Axios for API)
   - **Tasks**:
-    - Develop API to fetch active game rooms.
+    - Develop an API to fetch active game rooms.
-    - Build a React component to display room details.
+    - Build a Next.js page to display the list of rooms.

 - [ ] **Create Game Room**
   - As a user, I want to create a new game room so that I can play with friends.
   - **Technologies**:
     - Backend: ASP.NET Core MVC, SignalR for real-time updates
-    - Frontend: React
+    - Frontend: Next.js
   - **Tasks**:
     - API endpoint to create a room.
     - Broadcast new room data via SignalR.
-    - Add a React form to create rooms.
+    - Add a form on the Next.js frontend to create rooms.

 - [ ] **Join Game Room**
   - As a user, I want to join an existing game room so that I can participate in a trivia session.
   - **Technologies**:
     - Backend: ASP.NET Core MVC, SignalR
-    - Frontend: React
+    - Frontend: Next.js
   - **Tasks**:
     - API to handle room joining.
     - Notify other players in the room via SignalR.
-    - Build UI for joining rooms.
+    - Build a UI for joining rooms in Next.js.

 ---